 - Plant a Tree Today supports forests and green living.

-- World Wide Fund for Nature promotes global nature and wildlife conservation.
+- World Wide Fund for Nature promotes global nature and wildlife habitat conservation.

 - One Tree Planted plants trees in various countries around the world.

 Another unique organization is Ecosia — the sustainable search engine.
-Unlike other search engines, Ecosia uses its profits to plant trees.
-Additionally, each search removes carbon from the atmosphere, and Ecosia completely protects all user data.
+Unlike other search engines, Ecosia uses its profits for tree planting.
+Additionally, each search removes carbon emissions from the atmosphere, and Ecosia completely protects all user data.

-Tree-free alternatives to traditional paper or wood products are becoming more and more popular.
+Tree-free alternatives to traditional wood or paper products are becoming more and more popular.
 Bamboo products, in particular, are rising to prominence.
-Bamboo paper towels, toothbrushes, toilet paper, and more have become modern green staples.
+Bamboo toilet paper, toothbrushes, paper towels, and more have become modern green staples.

 We can all enjoy the beauty of our planet’s trees, but we must do so responsibly.
 Following the Leave No Trace code of ethics allows everyone to safely enjoy the outdoors without hurting it.